Everything you need to know on how to get to Magnetic Island in Tropical North Queensland – a place so magical we made it our permanent home!

 The main passenger ferry to Magnetic Island that most people take though is SeaLink Queensland, and they only takes foot passengers to and from the island.

-The reason most pedestrians take this one is that it is slightly faster and has a few more regular departures.
+The reason most pedestrians take this one is that it is a lot faster (taking only 25 minutes terminal to terminal) and has a few more regular departures.

 Their terminal in Townsville is also located closer to downtown, making it a bit more convenient to get to.